 Analysis of France Residential Property Market »

-The average monthly rent per sq. m. ranges from EUR 32 to EUR 38.
-Smaller apartments also tend to cost more.
+The average monthly rent ranges from EUR 31 to EUR 36 per sq. m., or EUR 2.9 to EUR 2.35 per sq. ft.
+Smaller apartments tend to cost more.

 Capital Gains: Capital gains are generally taxed at 19%.
 Capital gains tax is levied at 33.33% for non-EU citizens.